|

 Delphi C#

-} // class testInterface
+} // class TestInterface

-procedure TBar.foo; begin end;
+procedure bar_proc; // free function definition begin end;

 This diagram also shows, that in C# there is no difference between declaration and implementation of a routine;. the function body of a routines is written immediately at the place where the Delphi declaration had been.